opengauss-mirror/docs/content/en/docs/Developerguide/dbe_pldebugger-schema.md

 # DBE\_PLDEBUGGER Schema<a name="EN-US_TOPIC_0000001101338022"></a>

 DBE\_PLDEBUGGER system functions are used to debug stored procedures in a standalone system.
 This chapter describes the interfaces supported by DBE\_PLDEBUGGER.
-Only the administrator has the permission to execute these debugging interfaces.
+Only the administrator has the permission to execute these debugging interfaces, but does not have the permission to modify or create functions.

 >![](public_sys-resources/icon-notice.gif) **NOTICE:**
 >When a user is created in the function body, the plaintext password is returned when attach, next, continue, info\_code, step, info\_breakpoint, backtrace or finish is called.
 You are not advised to create a user in the function body.